kaustubh-tripathi-1/web-dev/React/blog-post/README.md

 Welcome to **BlogSmith**, a sleek and modern blogging platform built with React and Appwrite.
 Whether you're a writer looking to share your ideas or a reader eager to explore new content, BlogSmith provides a seamless experience to create, read, and manage blog posts effortlessly.

+**Note: This repository was created for deployment on Vercel and is a copy of the original project, which was developed over time.
+You can view the full commit history in the original repository [here](https://github.com/kaustubh-tripathi-1/web-dev/tree/main/React/blog-post).**

 ---

 ## 🚀 Features